-It is why we launched the Certasure™ certification program for all of our colours from botanical sources.
-We believe colour is an important contributor to the overall enjoyment of food, and colour from natural sources shouldn’t be the cause of food safety worries.
+It is why we launched the Certasure™ certification program for all of our colors from botanical sources.
+We believe color is an important contributor to the overall enjoyment of food, and color from natural sources shouldn’t be the cause of food safety worries.

 Consumers Continue to Push for Simpler Ingredients

-Given the naturalness movement and what we hear from customers, we forecast ongoing change in the food colour business.
+Given the naturalness movement and what we hear from customers, we forecast ongoing change in the food color business.
 Some of the big trends include:

-- A move to replace caramel colour – In some regions such as Brazil, caramel is considered artificial already.
+- A move to replace caramel color – In some regions such as Brazil, caramel is considered artificial already.
 We see a move towards alternative brown sources from plant-based sources.